andreidobrinski/blog/content/blog/how-to-fix-github-security-issues-and-vulnerabilities-with-create-react-app/index.md

 ## How do I fix the vulnerabilities?

-There's two main parts to fixing the vulnerabilities: pushing the updated dependencies to GitHub and deploying the app with the updated dependencies.
+There are two main parts to fixing the vulnerabilities: pushing the updated dependencies to GitHub and deploying the app with the updated dependencies.
 Let's start with the updating the repo.

 1. **Get the latest code.** Clone the repo or pull down the latest if the repo is already on your machine.
 2. **Take a note of all the vulnerabilities.** These are the ones that GitHub provides for you in the security alert.